-Azula's casket burned, burned, burned on the sunset hilltop, and when the smoke died and there was almost nothing left, Ty Lee took baby steps forward, the jar clasped in her hands.
+Azula's casket burned, burned, burned on the sunset hilltop, and when the smoke died and there was nothing left, Ty Lee opened the jar in her hands.

 "Stay still!"
-Ty Lee exclaimed as the blood seeped through the thick cloth of Azula's arm, slashed by an inmate's dagger, and the prodigy shouted, "Fine, but I'll cut more than one of his heads off!"
+Ty Lee exclaimed as the blood seeped through the thick cloth of Azula's arm, slashed by an inmate's dagger, and Azula shouted, "Fine, but next time, it'll be his head!"

 "How many times do I have to repeat myself, Mai, that Ty Lee's on my right?"

 Hooking up with someone more flexible than she had its benefits, Azula realized, especially in bed.

 On the day that Azula returned late from her father's training session, Ty Lee noticed an interesting mark on Azula's collarbone that she hadn't seen before, but assumed that it was nothing important.

 "Don't listen to those stupid girls," Azula said as fat tears rolled down Ty Lee's face.
 "Everyone knows that the prettiest flowers bloom the latest."

 Even if Azula was the Princess, Ty Lee knew that there were certain limitations as to how far their expression for each other in public could go (in public, in public, in public!).